jDomantas/erlangish/readme.md

 will evaluate given block once, and then die.

 Statement evaluation rules:
-* Expression statements simply evaluates to expression and then discard the result.
+* Expression statements simply evaluates that expression and discard the result.
 * `<actor> ! <message>` will evaluate `<actor>` and then `<message>`, and push the message in the actor's message queue. `<actor>` must evaluate to an actor handle.